-\subsection{Checkpoint, Restore and Migration}
+\subsection{Checkpoint, Restore, and Migration}

-After our research on checkpointing and restore mechanisms in virtual machines and containers, we found out that virtual machine managers like VirtualBox, VMWare and KVM Qemu have better solutions built-in them that provide easy checkpointing and restore on virtual machines.
-On the other hand, we found out that checkpointing and restore mechanism is difficult to implement and there are not really many robust tools that achieve the same.
-We found out that Docker's native support for checkpoint restore and some third-party tools like CRIU (Checkpoint Restore in User-space) do not have enough documentation and community support to allow a DevOps developer easily migrate their containers let alone supporting live migration of containers.
+Our research on checkpointing and restore mechanisms in virtual machines and containers revealed that virtual machine managers such as VirtualBox, VMWare, and KVM Qemu have well-built solutions that facilitate easy checkpointing and restore operations on virtual machines \cite{bib12}.
+However, we found that implementing checkpointing and restore mechanisms in containers is challenging, and there are few reliable tools available for this purpose.
+We discovered that while Docker has native support for checkpoint restore, and some third-party tools like CRIU (Checkpoint Restore in User-space) exist, there is a lack of comprehensive documentation and community support to make it easy for DevOps developers to migrate their containers, let alone support live migration of containers.